Tyler Ennis (basketball): Personal life

 Ennis is the son of Tony McIntyre and Suzette Ennis McIntyre.
 He has six siblings: Brandon, Dylan, Brittany, Dominique, Tyylon and Bryyson.
-His father works full-time as Director of Basketball Operations at the Athlete Institute in Orangeville, Ontario and helped create Ontario's CIA Bounce AAU program in 2004.
+His father works full-time as Director of Basketball Operations at the Athlete Institute in Orangeville, Ontario, and helped create Ontario's CIA Bounce AAU program in 2004.
 His brother, Dylan, played college basketball for Oregon and Villanova.
 Ennis' family has Jamaican heritage.
-Ennis also played lacrosse as a child, where he was teammates with current Montreal Canadiens forward Sean Monahan.
+Ennis also played lacrosse as a child, where he was teammates with current Columbus Blue Jackets forward Sean Monahan.